coverity/pie/README.md

 PIE is a framework for creating and managing security policies within Java web applications.
 PIE is designed to be general, so exactly how you use PIE is up you, but it comes out-of-the-box with modules for the Java [SecurityManager](http://docs.oracle.com/javase/7/docs/api/java/lang/SecurityManager.html) (which can enforce a policy for certain JVM operations like file and socket manipulation) and [Content Security Policy](http://www.w3.org/TR/CSP/) (which helps to mitigate XSS).

-Like many security policy engines, PIE has two operating modes: a learing mode and an enforcement mode.
+Like many security policy engines, PIE has two operating modes: a learning mode and an enforcement mode.
 In the learning mode, PIE internally logs any would-be violations of its security policies, and then updates the policy to whitelist the violation.
 Once learning mode is disabled, PIE strictly enforces the policy.
 What makes PIE unique is its generalized framework for understanding and simplifying security policies, making them easier for human consumption and verification, and making it more likely to identifying dynamically generated portions of policy requests (such as file paths or host names).

 Below, you'll find some quick-start instructions to start using PIE, followed by a detailed description of its architecture including information on how to customize its behavior and extend PIE with policies tailored to your application.